About The MIR

 Advocacy for Research

-Locating Unifying Language: Multiple Intelligences, Mental Sensory Perception, and Mental Imagery (2025) — A critical examination of the gaps in the evolving definition of aphantasia, advocating for a more precise and inclusive language framework.
+Locating Unifying Language: Multiple Intelligences, Mental Sensory Perception, and Mental Imagery (2025)

 The study of aphantasia reminds us how easily invisible differences can escape detection.